Going from a Variable Rate to a Fixed Rate Mortgage

 Amortization Options

-General Justin Iacoboni 14 Feb
+General 14 Feb

 Your mortgage amortization period is the number of years it will take you to pay off your mortgage.
 Depending on your choice of amortization period, it will affect how quickly you become mortgage-free; as well as how much interest you pay over the lifetime of your mortgage.
 A longer amortization could mean smaller payments, but in the long run, it means more interest.
 Whereas a shorter amortizations results in paying less interest, but larger payments in comparison.